AThakor234/School_District_Analysis/README.md

     - Average Math score by grade and school_type:
       Grade 9 from Charter school type has average of 70.00 Grade 9 from Public school typer has average of 64.00

+   ### Additional Analysis

+      I believe analysis of reading_score and math_score based on gender is worthwhile.